nicoosses/cypress-best-practices/README.md

 This is a DEMO project.
+Don't expect a HUGE project.
+I focused on simple actions, and they are working properly.
+Of course this is work in progress.

 Topics used: